SuperNEMO-DBD/Falaise/source/flsimulate/README.rst

 ===============

 FLsimulate automatically  configures a  *variance service*  adapted to the  experimental  setup.
-For now only  the ``demonstrator`` experiment is supported and has its specific variant configuration.
+For  now  only  the  ``snemo:demonstrator`` experiment is supported and has its specific variant configuration.

 The variant  service allows  to select various  *tweakable* parameters
 like: